pressbooks/pressbooks-lti-provider/readme.txt

 == ContentItemSelectionRequest ==

-Pressbooks supports ContentItemSelectionRequest.
-This LTI feature allows course designers to select which chapter they want to display from inside their LMS.
+Pressbooks supports incoming content-item requests for media type values of `application/vnd.ims.lti.v1.ltilink`.
+This feature allows course designers to select which chapter they want to display from inside their LMS.
 Setup instructions follow:

 ### Moodle
 Do nothing.
 It just works.